The Artifacts Collection

 "In Paris, tens of thousands of Jews have been treated with the utmost wild barbarism.
 Even in our own regions, one witnesses a disturbing spectacle: families are uprooted; men and women are treated as wild animals and sent to unknown destinations, with the expectation of the greatest dangers.
-I hereby give voice to the outraged protest of Christian conscience, and I proclaim that all men, Aryans or non-Aryans, are brothers, because created by the same God.
+I hereby give voice to the outraged protest of Christian conscience, and I proclaim that all men, Aryans or non-Aryans, are brothers, being created by the same God.
 [I further assert] that all men whatever their race or religion, have the right to be respected by individuals and by states.
-Hence, the recent antisemitic measures are an affront to human dignity and a violation of the most sacred rights of the individual and the family.
+Hence, the recent anti-Semitic measures are an affront to human dignity and a violation of the most sacred rights of the individual and the family."

 To make sure that his message of vehement opposition would have the desired impact, it was imperative that it be read from the pulpits of all of the many churches in his diocese.
 Thus, Théas turned to Marie-Rose Gineste, a long time activist in Catholic social work, to see to it that the pastoral letter be replicated and delivered in time to be read from the churches’ pulpits the following Sunday, 30 August 1942.

 “It was with great enthusiasm that I accepted this mission,” Gineste recalls.

 She told the bishop that it was not advisable to send the letter through the post office, for the Vichy authorities would surely censor it.
 Instead, she “proposed to take the letter herself by bicycle and deliver it to all priests and all parishes of the diocese.”